Ditch That Protein Powder for Good!Updated: February 15, 2017Healthy Living, Healthy Pregnancy, Baby & Child

-If there’s anything that greatly concerns me, it’s ladies who are pregnant drinking smoothies fortified with protein powder and munching on other high protein/low carb “health foods” in their quest to reach the magical number of protein grams per day recommended by their obstetrician or midwife.
+If there’s anything that greatly concerns me, it’s pregnant ladies drinking smoothies fortified with protein powder.
+Or, munching other high protein low carb snacks.
+These foods are used in a quest to reach the magical number of protein grams per day recommended by their OB or midwife.

 When I was pregnant with my third child, I was horrified at one prenatal visit to find a basket of soy protein bars in the waiting room!
-This was at a birth center staffed by midwives no less!
+This was at a birth center staffed by midwives who should have known better.

-Whole foods containing large amounts of protein naturally include protective amounts of fat such as eggs, grassfed beef and other meats.
-On the other hand, high protein processed foods are devoid of any fat in most cases making them particularly dangerous.
+Whole foods containing large amounts of protein naturally include protective amounts of fat such as eggs and grassfed beef.
+On the other hand, high protein processed foods are devoid of any fat in most cases.
+This makes them particularly dangerous for regular consumption.

-Depletion of Vitamin A stores during pregnancy is a dangerous problem as Vitamin A is critical to preventing birth defects such as cleft palate, cleft lip, major heart malformations, and hydrocephalus.
+Depletion of Vitamin A stores during pregnancy is a dangerous problem.
+This nutrient is critical to preventing birth defects such as cleft palate, cleft lip, major heart malformations, and hydrocephalus.
 Vitamin A is also the “beauty vitamin” responsible for symmetry in physical and facial features.

-Vitamin A deficiency from consumption of high protein foods is not assisted by prenatal vitamins either as these worthless pills do not contain true vitamin A but instead the synthetic version, Vitamin A Palmitate or the plant based version beta carotene – little of which is converted to true Vitamin A.
+Vitamin A deficiency from consumption of high protein foods is not assisted by prenatal vitamins either as these worthless pills do not contain true vitamin A but instead the synthetic version, Vitamin A Palmitate or the plant based version beta carotene.
+Little of this is converted to true Vitamin A.

 Vitamin A depletion when consuming high protein processed foods is also risky for the average individual as well.
 Symptoms of Vitamin A depletion include: